Bi-infinite solutions for KdV- and Toda-type discrete integrable systems based on path encodings: Introduction

-The purpose of this paper is to develop a general approach for constructing solutions of the corresponding initial value problems for a variety of discretizations of the KdV equation and Toda lattice, namely the discrete KdV equation \cite{H:DE1}, the ultra-discrete KdV equation \cite{TTMS,TH}, the discrete Toda lattice \cite{H:DE2,HTI}, and the ultra-discrete Toda lattice \cite{TM1995,NTS} (see equations \eqref{DKDV}, \eqref{UDKDV}, \eqref{DTODA}, and \eqref{UDTODA} below for precise definitions, and Figure \ref{dis} for a schematic diagram showing connections between these and the KdV and Toda lattice equations).
+The purpose of this paper is to develop a general approach for constructing solutions of the corresponding initial value problems for a variety of discretizations of the KdV equation and Toda lattice, namely the discrete KdV equation \cite{H:DE1}, the ultra-discrete KdV equation \cite{TTMS,TH}, the discrete Toda lattice \cite{H:DE2,HTI}, and the ultra-discrete Toda lattice \cite{TM1995,NTS}.
+(See equations \eqref{DKDV}, \eqref{UDKDV}, \eqref{DTODA}, and \eqref{UDTODA} below for precise definitions, and Figure \ref{dis} for a schematic diagram showing connections between these and the KdV and Toda lattice equations.
+Moreover, for a brief overview of the main contributions of this article to the study of these equations, see the first sentences of Theorems \ref{udkdvthm}, \ref{dkdvthm}, \ref{udtodathm} and \ref{dtodathm}.)
 Such discrete systems have been well-studied, in terms of providing numerical algorithms for simulating the continuous systems, as integrable systems in their own right (see \cite{IKT, TTeng} for some introductory reviews of material in this direction), and with respect to their applicability to other problems in numerical analysis (see \cite{NTSeps, Sogo}, for example).
 On the other hand, in the context of dynamical systems, these discrete models have not been well-analyzed compared to the original continuous ones.
 Specifically, the existence and the uniqueness of solutions for general initial data has not been explored.
 Rather, the literature has tended to focus on periodic configurations, or those that decay quickly at infinity, including those based on solitons.
-Whilst it is anyway of interest to explore solutions beyond these special cases as we do in the present article, an important motivation for doing so is to provide a framework for studying the dynamics of the discrete systems started from random initial configurations.
+Whilst it is anyway of interest to explore solutions beyond these special cases as we do in the present article, an important motivation for considering bi-infinite solutions specifically is to provide a framework for studying the dynamics of the discrete systems started from random initial configurations.
 Indeed, it is natural to ask what the invariant measures of the models in question are, and in a follow-up work we present some progress in this direction (see \cite{CSirf}, and the survey article \cite{CSmsj}).